 The competent authority to authorise and, where appropriate, annul the placement in a CIE is the Provincial Court (Audiencia Provincial) which has territorial jurisdiction over the place where detention is imposed.
 Moreover, the arrest of a foreigner shall be communicated to the Ministry of Foreign Affairs and the embassy or consulate of the person detained, when detention is imposed with the purpose of return as a result of the refusal of entry.

-In Spain there are 7 CIE which are under the responsibility of the Ministry of Interior.
-These facilities are located in Algeciras-Tarifa, Barcelona, Las Palmas, Madrid, Murcia, Tenerife, and Valencia, making up a total capacity ranging between 1,200 and 1,500 places, according to available information.
-Between the end of 2017 and the beginning of 2018, a prison in Archidona (near Málaga) was provisionally used as a CIE in order to respond to the increase in sea arrivals.
+In Spain there are 7 CIEs which are under the responsibility of the Ministry of Interior.
+These facilities are located in Algeciras, Barcelona, Las Palmas, Madrid, Murcia, Tenerife, and Valencia, making up a total capacity of 1,288 places, according to available information.
+It has to be noted that the total capacity can vary according to possible improvements’ works, temporary closures, maintenance works, etc. Between the end of 2017 and the beginning of 2018, a prison in Archidona (near Málaga) was provisionally used as a CIE in order to respond to the increase in sea arrivals.

-There have been several developments in 2020 with regard to CIEs:
+There have been several developments in 2020 and 2021 with regard to CIEs:

-- The NGO Iridía reported that, throughout 2020, it launched one complaint per month to the Supervising Judge as a result of institutional violence being carried at the CIE of Barcelona in violation of the rights of detainees.
-The NGO further published a report to denouncing the human rights violations taking place during deportation procedures of migrants, including institutional racism and violence.
+- The NGO Iridía reported having lodged a complaint per month throughout 2020 to the local Supervising Judge, as a result of institutional violence carried at the CIE of Barcelona in violation of the rights of detainees.
+The NGO further published a report to denouncing the human rights violations taking place during deportation procedures of migrants, including institutional racism and violence;

 The Commission of Home Affairs at the Senate asked the Government to publish an annual report on the situation of the CIEs and the CETIs, providing information inter alia on detainees and residents, human and material resources, and the number of officers in charge of the protection of migrants.
 Moreover, during its 9th Annual Meeting, the national campaign for the closure of CIEs and for stopping deportations asked for the immediate release of persons from CIEs and CATEs.
 They highlighted the deterioration of the situation of detained migrants during the COVID-19 pandemic, the systematic detention of vulnerable persons, as well as the lack of legal assistance in all CIEs.